 Renovation Program warranties are available only through our Members, who must meet stringent membership requirements and maintain strong track records of quality workmanship backed by solid financial foundations.
 Browse our list of Member renovators below.

 Once you select a renovator, the crucial next step is to complete a contract.
 As precisely as possible, include the scope of work, agreed upon price, payment schedule, a reasonable timeline and any specific instructions (for example, daily cleanup requirements).
 Remember that changes to the plan during construction may cause delays and extra costs.

-Yes, if your renovator is a Member of the Renovation Program.
+Yes, if your renovation is covered under an active Renovation Warranty Policy.
 From any Member of the Renovation Program, you’ll receive third-party deposit protection from the date of your first deposit until the project is substantially complete.
 Your deposit is covered in the unlikely event that your renovator ceases operations before completing your project.

 Open and ongoing communication with your renovator is the best way to ensure you’re getting what you paid for and your project is proceeding as planned.
 In the unlikely event of a dispute, disagreement or communication breakdown, The Alberta Renovation Warranty Program is here to help by providing many dispute resolution options including mediation.